210419-USF-BSN-Java/Robbie-Weeks/Project-0/project0-requirements.md

 	* 2 points
 * As the system, I update an item to an owned state when an offer is accepted.(done)
 	* 2 points
-* As the system, I reject all other pending offers for an item when an offer is accepted. (done) Need another customerDAO methods for customer to see their offers' status. (pending, accepted, rejected)
+* As the system, I reject all other pending offers for an item when an offer is accepted.(done)
 	* 3 points
 * As a user, I can register for a customer account.(done)
 	* 3 points